pe712/Coincidix/README.md

 You can then start solving levels.
 If it has not been registred, go to "data/grille" to do so.
 It is extremely simple: you only have to specify the coordinates of the smileys.
 Be carefull, the top left corner is (0,0).

 ## Getting started in the project
-All the needed files are in java_src folder.
+All the needed files are in java folder.
 Feel free to fork the repository It is important to enable assertion as they are used by the program

 To compile the archive and run it: